Sujithudhayakumar/Singapore-flat-price-prediction/README.md

 The objective is to develop a Streamlit webpage that enables users to input values for each column and get the expected resale_price value for the flats in Singapore.

-NOTE: To get a comprehensive overview of the project workflow, please refer to the attached document titled "Project_Workflow.pdf".

 Using the App Resale Price Prediction